-Hosted or Server EHR – Which is Best?
+SaaS or Server-Based EHR Software – Which is Best?

 In general, a hosted (Software-as-a-Service, or web-based EMR) system hosted by an ASP (application service provider or data center) has a smaller upfront cost.
-This is because you are basically leasing software licenses on a subscription basis.
+This is because you are leasing software licenses on a subscription basis.
 Hosted systems are also referred to as Saas (Software-as-a-Service), or Web-Based.
-These terms (ASP, Web-Based, Saas, and Hosted) are generally interchangeable for the purposes of our discussion.
+While these terms have specific meanings, we’ll use ASP, Web-Based, SaaS, and Hosted interchangeably for the purposes of our simplified discussion here.

-Web-based EMR systems appeal to medical practices that wish to save on the upfront costs and hardware requirements of a client/server architecture, and prefer to make smaller payments indefinitely.
+Web-based EMR systems appeal to medical practices that wish to save on the upfront costs and hardware requirements of on-premise servers.
+Some practices may prefer to make smaller payments indefinitely.
 You might compare a hosted EMR to a Server-Based EMR as you might leasing vs. owning a vehicle.

 Protect your Investment: Choose an EMR that can be hosted remotely or onsite

 MDS Medical can help implement the award-winning Greenway Prime Suite integrated EMR and practice management software in a number of ways, depending on your needs and specific situation.
 You can always change your delivery model.

 - Saas EMR – For us, this means that your EHR software and patient data are hosted by MDS Medical, in our data centers, on MDS servers.
 Redundant data center and remote backups are performed constantly by MDS, and physical security is ensured by a multi-layered access protocol.